 Cambridge - Andover is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Cambridge - Andover are slightly better educated than the national average of 21.84% for all cities and towns, with 21.53% of adults in Cambridge - Andover having a bachelor's degree or advanced degree.
+The education level of Cambridge - Andover citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.52% of adults 25 and older in Cambridge - Andover have a college degree.

 The most common language spoken in Cambridge - Andover is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Polish.

 There is an especially high percentage of incarcerated people (1.7%) living in the neighborhood.

-In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 8.9% of family-friendly neighborhoods in the state of Illinois.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, if you're looking for a great spot to raise a family, then look no further than the neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 10.5% of family-friendly neighborhoods across the state of Illinois.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.

-Did you know that the neighborhood has more Swedish and Belgian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Belgian and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 15.6% of this neighborhood's residents have Swedish ancestry and 4.8% have Belgian ancestry.
+In fact, 5.0% of this neighborhood's residents have Belgian ancestry and 13.3% have Swedish ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the neighborhood in Cambridge - Andover, IL, residents most commonly identify their ethnicity or ancestry as German (25.0%).
-There are also a number of people of Swedish ancestry (15.6%), and residents who report Irish roots (12.8%), and some of the residents are also of English ancestry (11.2%), along with some Belgian ancestry residents (4.8%), among others.
+In the neighborhood in Cambridge - Andover, IL, residents most commonly identify their ethnicity or ancestry as German (24.4%).
+There are also a number of people of Swedish ancestry (13.3%), and residents who report English roots (12.2%), and some of the residents are also of Irish ancestry (12.1%), along with some Belgian ancestry residents (5.0%), among others.